andyneeb/ansible-hetzner/README.md

 Notes
 -----

 **Caution when using.
-Systems are installed without further inquiry.**
+Systems are rebooted and installed without further inquiry.**

 Platforms
 ---------